orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 ---

-A note to ignore some part, is only of cognitive significance, if the imagined observer doesn't properly forget its mentioning; and why should it be ignorant to temporally relevant information?
-Certainly something perfectly ignorant is conceivable in this particular example, but it would certainly be unusual in some sense.

----

-Allow for generation of any html/js; this would possibly allow for the system to escape the browser environment, and no guarantees are made for this dangerous proposition. (; tackle this in another way)
-; a slight analogy to evolutionary biology might be made here

 It boils down to the idea, that the models of computation (like Kind & HVM), are subject to arbitrarily unknown/unknowable properties of the 'hardware' they are running on.
 And an observer, like a human, is able to be surprised when something previously thought to be deterministic, suddenly seems not to be; or is not coherent with its model. (whether that observation is actually true or not)

 But think of some property like 'commutation' being falsified in a specific context of a program, and having the runtime adjust its reductions based on such information.